-Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock 2 the doors and disarm the Vehicle Security Alarm System (if equipped).
+Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm System (if equipped).
 Then, prior to the end of the 15 minute cycle, press and release the START/STOP button.

-- The message "Push Start Button" will display in the EVIC until you push the START button. - "Remote Start Active Push Start Button" will display in the EVIC until you press the start button.
+NOTE: "Remote Start Active - Push Start Button" will display in the EVIC until you press the start button.
 Refer to "Electronic Vehicle Information Center (EVIC)" for further information.